Introduction

 3) Target Heart Rate Zone

 The target heart rate zone is crucial for those who exercise regularly.
-This zone indicates the range of normal heart beat per minute that you should aim to reach during exercise for the most benefits.
+This zone indicates the range of normal heartbeat per minute that you should aim to reach during exercise for the most benefits.

-Normal Resting Heart Rates by Age
+Age-Wise Normal Resting Heart Rate Chart

 The normal resting heart rate varies according to different age groups.
-Hence, the normal heart beat per minute or the normal bpm for men and women in the resting state lies within this range.
+Hence, the normal heartbeat per minute or the normal bpm for men and women in the resting state lies within this range.

 Age | Expected Resting Heart Rate Range |